Best Disney World Hotels [2026 Ranking]

 However, the “Under the Sea” rooms are brand new remodels of the old Pirate Rooms.
 These are fantastic rooms that unfortunately are not something you can specifically book (you can book the proper category and request the proper location, but it won’t be a guarantee).
 I’d probably put Caribbean Beach around the 7th spot of this list if the Under the Sea rooms were specifically bookable (or all the rooms were that quality).
 Until then, though…

 Caribbean Beach Resort would be nearer to the bottom of this list except for one thing—the Skyliner.
-Caribbean Beach is the hub of the Skyliner, which means no transfers are needed to get to either Epcot or Hollywood Studios.
-The Skyliner isn’t perfect, particularly for rope drop, but it’s an incredibly valuable asset in 2023 as Epcot and Hollywood Studios continue to have most of Disney World’s newest rides.
+Caribbean Beach is the hub of the Skyliner, which means no transfers are needed to get to either EPCOT or Hollywood Studios.
+The Skyliner isn’t perfect, particularly for rope drop, but it’s an incredibly valuable asset as EPCOT and Hollywood Studios continue to have most of Disney World’s newest rides.

 The main building of Caribbean was renovated a few years ago and is fantastic, and the pool’s pirate theme is a hit with most kids.